-The Homestead Refund is a rebate program for the property taxes paid by homeowners and renters.
-The refund is based on a portion of the property tax paid on a Kansas resident’s homestead.
-If you own your home, the refund is a percentage of your general property tax.
-If you rent your home, 15 percent of the rent paid for occupancy is used as the property tax amount.
+The Homestead Refund is a rebate program for the property taxes paid by homeowners.
+The refund is based on a portion of the property tax paid on a Kansas resident’s home.
 The maximum refund is $700.

 You must also meet one of the following requirements: